bmeviauac01/datadriven/docs/en/homework/graphql/index.md

 Check the required software and tools [here](../index.md#required-tools).

+As preparation, create a new database as described in the [practical material](../../seminar/mssql/index.md).

 ## Exercise 0: Neptun code

 Your very first task is to type your Neptun code into `neptun.txt` in the root of the repository.